faircloth-lab/phyluce/docs/tutorial_I.rst

 low-quality bases removed.
 Within this `split-adapter-quality-trimmed` directory,  the `READ1` and `READ2` files hold reads that remain in a pair (the reads are in the same consecutive order in each file).
-The `READ-singleton` file holds READ1 reads OR READ2 reads that lost their "mate" or "paired-read" because of trimming or removal.
+The `READ-singleton` file holds READ1 reads **OR** READ2 reads that lost their "mate" or "paired- read" because of trimming or removal.

 Quality control
 ---------------